 “Mãos à Carne” Documentary

-The documentary aims to create a debate on the construction of public policy to combat crime and its functionality by demonstrating the current situation of modern slavery in Brazil in the livestock sector.
-By observing the role of the active organizations (public, private and civil society) in this agenda, it aims to bring knowledge about Brazilian slave labor in livestock, so that, through understanding the entanglement of this situation, possible joint solutions with actors on the agenda.
+The film aims to create a debate on the construction of public policy to combat crime and its functionality by demonstrating the current situation of contemporary slavery in Brazil in the livestock sector.
+By observing the role of the active organizations (public, private, and civil society) in this agenda, it aims to bring knowledge about Brazilian slave labor in livestock, so that, through understanding the entanglement of this situation, it can reach possible joint solutions with actors on the agenda.

 Global Cities Free of Slavery Project – GCFS